-The John Crosland Jr. Center for Teaching and Learning offers free tutoring in a wide range of subjects to all Davidson students.
-To learn about each tutoring center, its location and hours of operation, click the links below.
+The John Crosland Jr. Center for Teaching and Learning offers free tutoring in a range of subjects to all Davidson students.
+To learn about each tutoring center, click the links below.

 Math, Science and Economics Center The Math, Science and Economics Center provides assistance with research, data interpretation, presentations and lab reports and can help you build strong problem-solving skills.
 We also work to support and facilitate study groups.